 When most patients think about visiting the dentist, they tend to picture having their teeth cleaned, or perhaps undergoing a small procedure such as having a cavity cleaned and filled.
 Did you know, however, that Dr. Van Alstine can help in a variety of different areas when it comes to your health?
 It’s true!
 We are not just here for teeth.
 In fact, we can help you when it comes to things like sleep apnea.

-At Van Alstine Family Dentistry, we strive to provide you the best care possible to help determine the cause of your sleep apnea and develop a solution that allows you get a good night of rest.
+At Van Alstine Family Dentistry, we strive to provide you the best care possible to help determine the cause of your sleep apnea and develop a solution that allows you to get a good night of rest.
 If you find yourself struggling with this disorder, contact us today so that we can get you started on the road to recovery.

 What Is Sleep Apnea?